-Uncontrolled fourth-dimensional thinking is what Neville Goddard defines a dream.
-At least that is what he stated in one of his 1948 lectures titled Remaining Faithful to Your Idea.
+Uncontrolled fourth-dimensional thinking is what Neville Goddard defines as a dream.
+At least, he stated in one of his 1948 lectures titled Remaining Faithful to Your Idea.
 I have been sharing my dreams and mystical experiences here on my blog for several months now.
 However, in today’s post, I thought I would share one of Neville’s dreams with you.

 Neville’s Dream Example